astropy/astropy-APEs/APE_finance.rst

 Items in the second category — up to $10000 — can be approved by majority vote of the Finance Committee.
 If, in the judgment of one or more Finance Committee members, the item would not receive widespread support, the Committee will communicate these concerns to the Coordination Committee (CoCo).
 The CoCo may provide a decision, or may request that the Finance Committee organize a vote among the Astropy membership to approve the expense.

-Items in the third category — more than $10000 — should follow approved Project decision making methods from `APE0 <https://github.com/astropy/astropy-APEs/blob/main/APE0.rst>`_, or a vote among the Astropy voting membership unless specifically allocated in a grant to a specific person or organization already; in the latter case the Finance Committee is tasked to ensure it is spend according to the provisions of the grant.
+Items in the third category — more than $10000 — should follow approved Project decision making methods from `APE0 <https://github.com/astropy/astropy-APEs/blob/main/APE0.rst>`_, or a vote among the Astropy voting membership unless specifically allocated in a grant to a specific person or organization already.
+In the latter case, the Finance Committee is tasked to ensure it is spend according to the provisions of the grant.
 The Finance Committee will periodically solicit suggestions from the community for projects and other major expenses and coordinate a selection process.

 *Rationale: We want the community to make the big and important decisions, but also not overburden community members with frequent discussions and voting.*

 Strategy for spending/saving funds
 ----------------------------------
 There is an expectation from Astropy funders that the funds will be used for the benefit of the project and the community.
 Therefore, we should spend available funds thoughtfully, strategically, and fairly, as they become available.
-For emergencies, we should keep a reserve of $10,000 to $15,000 (US) which could cover, for example, a year of CI and hosting services, a few weeks of full-time maintenance work, or engaging a consultant to address a specific need.
+For emergencies, we should keep a reserve of $10,000 to $15,000 (US) that could cover, for example, a year of CI and hosting services, a few weeks of full-time maintenance work, or engaging a consultant to address a specific need.

 How project funds get administered
 -----------------------------------